-Earplug production spans decades, from the late 1800s until the 1990s and these elements of personal adornment visually depict the social history of the Zulu people of Kwa-Zulu Natal during this time.
+Earplug production spans decades, from the late 1800s until the late 1990s and these elements of personal adornment visually depict the social history of the Zulu people of Kwa-Zulu Natal during this time.

 Amongst other things the stylistic development of the humble earplug epitomized the clash of cultures experienced when men conditioned to working with animal husbandry in the rural areas, left their homes to eke out a living in modern urban economies.

-Migrant workers exposed to urbanization, employed in the mining or residential sector of large cities like Johannesburg, re-imagined these items and they perhaps lost some of their original ritual significance, developing instead into fabulous statements of fashion and adornment.
+Migrant workers exposed to urbanization and employed in the mining or residential sector of large cities like Durban or Johannesburg, re-imagined these items and they developed into fabulous statements of fashion and adornment.

-Zulu women also started to wear these earplugs brought home as gifts by their husbands in the 1950s, Due to financial reasons, sometimes single earplugs were given as gifts, several months apart, resulting in two different patterns worn by one woman, as is evident in photography from this period.
+Zulu women also started to wear these flamboyant earplugs brought home as gifts by their husbands in the 1950s, Due to financial reasons, sometimes single earplugs were given as gifts, several months apart, resulting in two different patterns worn by one woman, as is evident in photography from this period.

-But earplug design reached its artistic apogee in the late 40’s and 50’s, when Marley floor tiles became popular.
+But earplug design reached its artistic apogee in the late 40’s and 50’s, when Marley floor tiles used in the construction of apartment blocks became popular.
 This novel material was sourced by craftsmen to make the most fabulous of designs.
-Marley tiles were sliced into small segments and each piece painstakingly pinned to the sides of the wooden plug with discarded gramaphone needles.
+Different coloured marley tiles were sliced into small segments and each piece painstakingly pinned to the sides of the wooden plug with pieces of discarded gramaphone needles.

 Patterns, mostly of triangles derived from those on earplugs, were painted with enamel paint onto mat rack holders, fighting sticks and dance maces at this time.

 The sheer exuberance of these pieces reflect the colourful material culture of the Zulu people in the mid 20th century.
 Other novelty items associated with Zulu people, included mat rack holders, shoes with zig zag designs ingeniously fashioned from tyres and chests covered in religious iconography.